22 Feb Why You’re Emotional Eating (And What You Can Do About It)

-Do you have a favourite dish you turn to when you’re feeling down or stressed?
-One that feels like a hug?
-A food you turn to every time you want to celebrate?
-What do you eat when you need to escape reality?
+Do you have a favourite dish you turn to when you’re feeling down, tired or stressed?
+One that feels like a big hug?
+Is there a food you turn to every time you want to celebrate?
+What do you tend to eat when you need to escape reality?

 These are your comfort foods.